benstratton6/quantumResources/QuantFinance/quantFinance2_risk.md

 - If $u(w)$ is linear then the agent being modelled is risk-neutral.
 - If $u(w)$ is convex then the agent being modelled is risk-seeking.

-The higher the curvature of the utility function, the higher the risk aversion/risk seeking.
+The higher the curvature of the utility function, the more the agent is either risk averse/risk seeking.

 Whilst utility functions introduce the notion of risk, the concept of risk aversion allows one to quantify it.